 “We’ve pioneered a team-level approach to measuring workforce diversity, and have used those insights to drive a greater sense of belonging amongst our global workforce,” says Aubrey.

-One particular win was a growth in technical female hires in entry-level graduate roles to 57% in two years, as well as an increase of overall hiring of women in technical roles to 18%.
+One particular win for Atlassian was a growth in technical female hires in entry-level graduate roles to 57% over two years, as well as an increase of overall hiring of women in technical roles to 18%.
 To do this, Aubrey and her team deployed a number of strategies.

 “First, we created branding that appealed to a broader variety of candidates.
 Our Talent Brand Team updated our careers site to include a more balanced set of Atlassians, and highlighted a more inclusive set of perks and benefits that appealed to people at different points in their life, like career growth opportunities, comprehensive healthcare, and emergency backup childcare,” says Aubrey.